WoolenStone6633/webApiUtilization/README.md

 # webApiUtilization
-Using the final space web API to create a web app for exploring the information
+A web-based application that uses the Final Space API to display different information about the show